Jalxie/Simple-gameboy-ATmage16/README.md

 # Simple-gameboy-ATmage16
-The project of the subject Embedded System Design
+The project of the subject Embedded System Design<br>
+The c code that I write is in game_consle.c file.